 Measurements based on unobservable inputs for the asset or liability.
+The Branch does not have Level 3 financial instruments at 30 June 2016 (2015: nil).

 NOTE 15: FAIR VALUE MEASUREMENTS (Continued)

 The fair values of assets and liabilities that are not traded in an active market are determined using one or more valuation techniques.
 These valuation techniques maximise, to the extent possible, the use of observable market data.
 If all significant inputs required to measure fair value are observable, the asset or liability is included in Level 2.
 If one or more significant inputs are not based on observable market data, the asset or liability is included in Level 3.